 In Tuesday night’s primaries Democrats looked like a party ready to make history, while Republicans continued rejecting their pre-Trump past.
-If Democrats have their way in November, Vermont will have the nation’s first transgender governor, Connecticut’s congressional delegation will include a black Democrat for the first time, and Minnesota will send one of the first two Muslim women to Congress.
+If Democrats have their way in November, Vermont will have the nation’s first transgender governor, Connecticut’s congressional delegation will include a black Democrat for the first time, and Minnesota will send one of the first of two Muslim women to Congress.
 Meanwhile on the Republican side, Trump critic Tim Pawlenty’s comeback attempt failed, and other candidates struggled with allegations of previous disloyalty to the president.
 Though the race took place last week, the president scored another primary win on Tuesday night when Kansas governor Jeff Colyer conceded to Kris Kobach, a close Trump ally.

 Here’s a look at the night’s most significant results.

 • Ned Lamont is at the top of a Democratic ticket in Connecticut once again after a rocky political history.
 The wealthy businessman pulled off a shocking upset in 2006, beating then-Senator Joe Lieberman in the Democratic congressional primary.
 However, Lieberman refused to bow out of the race, running as an independent and winning.
 Four years later Lamont lost the Democratic gubernatorial primary to Dannel Malloy.

 Malloy went on to win that race, but after serving two terms he opted not to run again, with polls showing he’s the country’s least popular governor.
 Republicans are hoping to capitalize on that to flip the state red, though Democrats outnumber Republicans by five to three in Connecticut.